Duke-HC-Mobile-Apps-Web/prework/README.md

 # Prework

 ##Overview
-This work should not take more than 2 hours, the goal is to make sure everyone is comfortable with concepts such as git and bash before the first day of class.  **Please complete by 1/20.**
+The goal with this prework is to make sure everyone is comfortable with concepts such as git and bash before the first day of class.  **Please complete by 1/20.**

 ###No Mac?